NU394-s2025TTh/Tribe-Z/docs/Project-Structure.md

 ```

 The project is structured as 3 nx projects: functions, libs, and pizza.

-Pizza contains the main app, and is deployed to firebase hosting
+- Pizza contains the main app and is deployed to firebase hosting
-Functions contains firebase functinos, and is deployed to firebase functions
+- Functions contains firebase functinos and is deployed to firebase functions
-Shared contains utilitie and types that are useful in both (e.g., types for firebase function req/res)
+- Shared contains utilities and types that are useful in both (e.g., types for firebase function req/res)